bazzline/php_component_requirement/README.md

 # Version History

 * [next](https://github.com/stevleibelt/php_component_requirement)
-    * investigate if we can use gerkin to create requirements
 * [1.0.3](https://github.com/stevleibelt/php_component_requirement/tree/1.0.3)
     * add caching for magic __call condition in abstract method to not iterate over each item (invalid cache if new item is add)
 * [1.0.2](https://github.com/stevleibelt/php_component_requirement/tree/1.0.2)